aviun/frontend-nanodegree-mobile-portfolio/README.md

 1. The major bottleneck was found in updatePositions function.
 It was modified - calculation of position change was moved out of scope of the for loop.
 2. Removed redundant variables.
 3. querySelectorAll was replaced by getElementsByClassName.
+4. Mover class in CSS file was updated with transform property

 Resize pizza's time decreased: